• Skip to primary navigation

 Ingredients

-Whenever I read a recipe I like to have a look at the ingredients to see whether I have everything I need.
-To make it easy for you – I’ve listed the ingredients below.
-You can get the complete list of ingredients and full instructions for making these beef pot pies on the printable recipe card further at the end of this post.
+Whenever I read a recipe I like to look at the ingredients to see whether I have everything I need.
+To make it easy for you - I've listed the ingredients below.
+You can get the complete list of ingredients and full instructions for making these beef pot pies on the printable recipe card at the end of this post.

 Ingredients for beef pot pies